chrissimpkins/glue-docs/extend-glue.rst

 System Utility Example
 ------------------------
-Let's make a command that allows us to view HTTP GET response headers for a web application that we are developing and call it ``head``.
+Let's make a command that allows us to view HTTP GET response headers for a web application and call it ``head``.
 We'll use cURL for this task.

 Add the following to your ``glue.json`` file: